redhat-cop/gitops-catalog/seldon-operator/operator/overlays/stable/README.md

-Installs the *stable* channel version of the Seldon Certefied Operator
+Installs the *stable* channel version of the Seldon Certified Operator